ryanapples/slider-nav/README.md

 2. Build navigation list based on local `navigation.json` file

-3. Work through navigation component State based on user interaction.
+3. Work through navigation component State based on user interaction

-4. Discovery time on how to determine sliding indication bar position.
+4. Discovery time on how to determine sliding indication bar position

+5. Include React ConText system for selected city time

-5. Work on second iteration.
-Goal is to create separate React Components for specific elements.
+6. Work on second iteration.
+Goal is to refactor code in existing Components, and modularize Components further.
 For example, new component list may have the following files: `App.js`, `Navigation.js`, `NavItem.js`, `SelectedCityTime.js`.

 ## 🗺 **Project Challenges**

 ---

-During project build (v1), I ran into some trouble with [React Refs](https://reactjs.org/docs/refs-and-the-dom.html).
+During project build (v1), the sliding indication bar was one of the main challenges. aside from running into some obstacles with [React Refs](https://reactjs.org/docs/refs-and-the-dom.html).
 Initially, I attempted to render the navigation list items within a method in the Navigation Class Component.
 Fell into the rabbit hole about [Forwarding Refs](https://reactjs.org/docs/forwarding-refs.html), but for the sake of time - I chose to refactor my code and save it for my second iteration.

 Issue: My `navItemRef` object values were not coming out as expected, with values being `undefined` or `null`.